 Good supervision is a professional skill that demands attention through ongoing development and refinement.

 Supervisors in any academic department will be at various stages, levels and needs, and these are not necessarily a function of age or years spent supervising.

-- New academics- sessions are provided by Academic Staff Development email@example.com, through it’s Academic Probation scheme and the Pathway to HEA Fellowship for probationary lecturers
+- New academics (probationary lecturers) - sessions are provided by Academic Staff Development firstname.lastname@example.org, through the Pathway to HEA Fellowship for probationary lecturers

-The UoBath’s Development opportunities for those who teach and/or research, as well as Workforce Development’s Programmes & Courses and the online resource Development Toolkit provides various development opportunities, courses and resources around many of the key skills required as a supervisor e.g. Coaching, Communication skills, Difficult conversations, Project management and Wellbeing.
+- All academics who supervise - the Centre of Learning & Teaching Staff Development Opportunities, as well as Workforce Development’s Programmes & Courses and the online resource Development Toolkit provides various development opportunities, courses and resources around many of the key skills required as a supervisor e.g. Coaching, Communication skills, Difficult conversations, Project management, and Wellbeing.

 Introduction to doctoral supervision

-This is core session that is mandatory training for proationers on a teaching and research contract.
-It is highly recomended for all who are new to doctoral supervision.
+This is core session that is mandatory training for probationers on a teaching and research contract.
+It is highly recommended for all who are new to doctoral supervision.
 As well as providing tips and tools for different parts of the doctoral supervision process, this session offers the opportunity to consider some of the issues and challenges associated with doctorate supervision.